anubhav-choudhary/STLTest/README.md

 ```
 `URL :` http://ideone.com/cVuIXb

 4 ) Implement Maxheap using Priority Queue of STL.
-You program should support following functions
+You program should support following functions: Add New Element and Extract Max Element.
-    - Add New \
-    - Extract Max Element\

 `URL :` http://ideone.com/PWJj2d

 5 ) Write a program to evaluate given postorder expression using stack.
 Assume Expression has only one digit numbers.